Postmodernist Visual Artists

 Beuys, Joseph (1921-86)

-Controversial German sculptor, performance and installation artist, acclaimed by museums of contemporary art during the 1980s for the intellectualism of his works.
+Controversial German sculptor, performance and installation artist, acclaimed by contemporary art museums during the 1980s for the intellectualism of his works.
 If the stories of his wartime rescue - involving the recuperative qualities of felt and fat - are untrue, his works automatically lose authenticity.

 Blake, Peter (b.1932)